FAQs

 What courses are included in a typical first semester at Wheaton?

-We require all incoming students to register for a section of CORE 101 during the Fall term.
-We also recommend taking an introductory course/s for your intended major (see MAPs).
 If you have not met your Language Requirement, it is highly suggested to begin working towards meeting the modern or classical language competency as early as possible.
-Meeting the writing requirement is also encouraged the first semester.
+(Remember to take the placement test in advance if you have taken courses in the language before.)

 Do I have to take a language course at Wheaton College?

 Wheaton College does have a Modern/Classical language requirement for most students.
-The requirement can be met with a qualifying score on an AP, IB, or SAT Subject exam.
+The requirement can be met with a qualifying score on an AP, IB, or SAT Subject exams.
 Students may take a competency test in a language that is not taught at Wheaton College.
 (Such students should see the Modern & Classical Languages Department for test options and fees.)

-Students who take language at Wheaton are required to pass the 201 course of French, German, Spanish, Mandarin Chinese, Latin, Greek, or Hebrew, with a grade of C- or better.
-For information on the language requirement including placement or competency testing, please refer to the Modern and Classical Languages department.
+Students who take language at Wheaton are required to pass the 201 course of French, German, Spanish, Mandarin Chinese, Latin, Greek, or Hebrew, with a grade of "C-" or better.
+For information on the language requirement, including placement or competency testing, please refer to the Modern and Classical Languages department.

 On the class schedule under Time, what does "R" mean?